controversial/wikipedia-map/README.md

 - [ ] Support for other languages
 - [ ] Support for other MediaWiki wikis

-## Cloning
-Note: If you want to clone this, you'll have to replace the `github-markdown.css` file with the file at the link, and you'll have to manually create the `libraries` folder.
-This repo is designed to reflect only the code that I've actually written, as much as possible.
-Maybe I'll build a makefile to make cloning easier if I decide I care a lot about contributions.

 ## Credits
 This project is powered by Wikipedia!
 Wikipedia is one of my favorite things, and its wealth of information makes this project possible.